 Thanks...
 As for Arby's site, no, Raed didn't scare me off, but neither did Arby step in.
 And maybe I took it a little bit personally; but then again I won't ever allow anyone to mistreat my friends on my blog.
 So whoever allows others to mistreat me on their blog is no friend of mine.
 And I don't read blogs of people who are no friends of mine, even if only virtual :^)

+I come from a very strong tied family, family comes above everything .. it is irrtating at times, but it feels so much better knowing that I can always depend on family if I have any troubles.
 Not only that, if I go anywhere in the world I would find family! they might be 3rd or 4rth cousins .. or even relatives through marraige .. but they are family .. and they would be welcoming us to thier houses ..

 When I was young, my mom would ask me from what family my friends are .. not that should would stop me from being friends with them, but it would determins if I am allowed to go to thier homes if she doesnt know them.
 It doesnt depend from which tribe or family they come, it just if my parents know them or not in order to protect me .. people hear stories of kids being abused so you cant blame a parent for worrying!!